pzhaojohnson/rnacanvas.code.url-params/README.md

 // a URL specifying a structure to be drawn with dot-bracket notation var url = new URL('https://code.rnacanvas.app?sequence=GCGCAAAAGCGC&dot_bracket=((((....))))');

-// draws the specified dot-bracket structure in the target app urlParamsHander.handle(url.searchParams);
+// draws the specified structure in the target app urlParamsHander.handle(url.searchParams);
 ```